Intermittent fasting is an eating pattern that involves regular fasting.

-But if you repeatedly find yourself feeling ill or faint during fast days, then have something to eat and talk with your doctor about whether you should continue.
+But if you repeatedly find yourself feeling ill or faint during fast days, have something to eat and talk with your medical professional about whether you should continue.

 Intermittent fasting is not for everyone, and some people are unable to tolerate it.

-Bottom Line: It is normal to be hungry or feel a little weaker during the first few fasts.
-If you repeatedly feel faint or ill, then you should probably stop the diet.
+It is natural to be hungry or feel a little weaker during the first few fasts.
+If you repeatedly feel faint or ill, you should probably stop the diet.

 Although intermittent fasting is very safe for healthy, well-nourished people, it does not suit everyone.